bagusmuhammad18/form-web/README.md

 5. If all fields are valid, the form data will be stored in the browser's localStorage and you will be redirected to the result page (`result.html`).

+## Deployment

+This project has been deployed and can be accessed online at https://bagus-form-web.netlify.app/.
+Feel free to visit the deployed site to see the form.

 ## Technologies Used

 - HTML5